 Funky Wit begins its life as a traditional Belgian-style Witbier, with whirlpool additions of sweet orange peel, coriander, and black pepper, and a primary fermentation in stainless steel with a classic yeast strain.
 It's then inoculated with a house blend of Brettanomyces, Lactobacillus, and Pediococcus, and left to age in our oak foeders for at least a year.
 After bottle conditioning, the resulting beers displays a soft yet bright acidity, which livens up the gentle coriander spicing and the sweet coconut and vanilla tones of the oak.

 Funky Wit Apricot begins its life as a traditional Belgian-style Witbier, with whirlpool additions of sweet orange peel, coriander, and black pepper, and a primary fermentation in stainless steel with a classic yeast strain.
-It's then inoculated with a house blend of Brettanomyces, Lactobacillus, and Pediococcus, and left to age in our oak foeders for at least a year.
-We then rack the beer to wine barrels on top of an ample portion of puréed apricots and allow it to referment to dryness before bottle conditioning.
+It's then inoculated with a house blend of Brettanomyces, Lactobacillus, and Pediococcus, and left to age in our oak foeders for one year.
+We then rack the beer to stainless on top of an ample portion of puréed apricots and allow it to referment to dryness before bottle conditioning.